 MHz - megahertz - A measure of frequency that equals 1 million cycles per second.
-The speeds for computer processors, buses, and interfaces are often measured in MHz modem - A device that allows your computer to communicate with other computers over analog telephone lines.
-Three types of modems include: external, PC Card, and internal.
-You typically use your modem to connect to the Internet and exchange e-mail.
+The speeds for computer processors, buses, and interfaces are often measured in MHz.

 Mobile Broadband network - A wireless high-speed data network using cellular technology and covering a much larger geographic area than WLAN.
-Also known as WWAN monitor - The high-resolution TV-like device that displays computer output.
+Also known as WWAN.